Couples today are inundated with digital noise, making the tactile experience of a physical brochure a powerful differentiator.

 9. Tri-Fold

-This helps the reader categorize information mentally as they unfold the document.
+This is really good one as it helps the reader categorize information mentally as they unfold the document.

 Read more: All 15 Types of Brochures Explained